In this step by step guide I am going to run through the basic Git commands with some real world examples.

 ➜ git-tutorial git:(master) git status On branch master No commits yet nothing to commit (create/copy files and use "git add" to track)

-The git status command will also show you what branch you are working on.
+This command will also show you what branch you are working on.

 ➜ git-tutorial git:(master) git status On branch master nothing to commit, working tree clean ➜ git-tutorial git:(master)